Margaret McWade: Career

-In 1922, Margaret was cast in the movie The Blot, produced and directed by Lois Weber.
-The Blot is considered by many critics to be Weber's greatest film.
-McWade played Mrs. Griggs, and she is described in reviews as the, "old mother hubbard, shouldering most of the burden for the penny pinching family."
+In 1922, Margaret was cast in the movie The Blot, produced and directed by Lois Weber and considered by many critics to be Weber's greatest film.
+McWade played Mrs. Griggs, and she is described in reviews as the "Old Mother Hubbard, shouldering most of the burden for the penny-pinching family".
 The movie received critical acclaim, which paved the way for more acting roles.
-McWade most often was described as playing the mother, aunt, older sister, spinster, and later in her career, the grandmother.
+McWade was most often described as playing the mother, aunt, older sister, or spinster, and later in her career, the grandmother.
 In the Louisiana newspaper Monroe Morning World on June 5, 1938, she is described physically as "the one with the angular face and black hair".

-In 1935, producers approached both McWade and Seddon and asked them to reprise their roles as The Pixilated Sisters for the 1936 movie Mr. Deeds Goes to Town, starring Gary Cooper and directed by Frank Capra.
+In 1935, producers approached both McWade and Seddon and asked them to reprise their roles as the Pixilated Sisters for the 1936 movie Mr. Deeds Goes to Town, starring Gary Cooper and directed by Frank Capra.
 In the film, the two actresses play sisters who believe that Cooper's character is "pixilated".
-Reprising these characters set off a brief firestorm of stage and film performances for the duo.
+Reprising these characters set off a brief resurgence of stage and film performances for the duo.
 In The Corsicana Daily Sun, McWade is quoted regarding having played the Pixilated Sisters in the movie: "it's a one chance in a million, like something out of a book.
 It's not hard to understand.
 It wasn't we who clicked individually or even collectively.
 It was a grand part.
 If you recall, we turned the tide by our testimony in favor of Gary Cooper at an insanity hearing.
-He was a beloved character, and by helping him we helped ourselves."
+He was a beloved character, and by helping him, we helped ourselves."

 The two actresses teamed for a variety of films throughout the late 1930s and into the 1940s, often playing spinster sisters in comedic roles written for them, such as One Man's Bonus.
 After 1936, they often were billed in newspapers and posters as those "beloved Pixilated Sisters".

 Later years and death

-Two years after performing in her last movie, Margaret McWade died on April 1, 1956 in Los Angeles at the age of 83.
-She was buried in her hometown of Chicago, Illinois in Rosehill Cemetery.
+Two years after performing in her last movie, Margaret McWade died on April 1, 1956, in Los Angeles at the age of 83.
+She was buried in her hometown of Chicago in Rosehill Cemetery.